 Reed Gold Mine

-Today, Reed Gold Mine is a state historic site and the only underground gold mine in North Carolina open to the public.
-Visitors can experience the mine’s history by panning for gold (April-October), exploring restored portions of underground tunnels as part of a guided tour and viewing exhibits of gold and historic mining equipment.
+Today, Reed Gold Mine State Historic Site is the only underground gold mine in North Carolina open to the public.
+Experience the mine’s history by panning for gold (April-October), exploring restored portions of underground tunnels as part of a guided tour and viewing exhibits of gold and historic mining equipment.
 Walking trails are also available onsite.
-Admission is free; panning is $2 per pan.